mjmeli/DS2SaveBackup/README.md

 =============

 ##### Description

+NOTE: This repo is not the latest version of this software!
+I'll try to update this as soon as possible.

 This is the source code for my Dark Souls II Automatic Save Backup program.
 This is written in C# targetting .NET 4.5.

 I created this program primarily for myself.
 I have been using other programs, but have wanted a program with a GUI interface that has a few more elaborate features than simply copying files from one directory to another.
 As such, I made this.